Dime Store (Portland, Oregon): Reception

 Fodor's called The Dime Store "bright and hip", offering "office workers and hotel guests a much-appreciated source of seasonally driven, well-prepared comfort fare".
 Cizmar wrote a positive review of the restaurant in August 2014, in which he paid tribute to Leo's and described his two $1 extras (an egg on his BLT and maple syrup for his pancakes) as "the best two dollars [he] spent all week".
-That same month, Thrillist contributor Drew Tyson included the diner in his list of the "11 Best New Restaurants in Portland", writing: Billing itself as a "finer diner", this old-school space feels a bit like the diner in Twin Peaks.
+That same month, Thrillist contributor Drew Tyson included the diner in his list of Portland's eleven best new restaurants, writing: Billing itself as a "finer diner", this old-school space feels a bit like the diner in Twin Peaks.
 There's a magazine and candy counter in one corner that no one seems to touch; just quick enough service that once you start questioning whether or not you'll get another cup of coffee, one arrives; plus a menu full of classics.
 All-in-all it's one of the only places you can go in Downtown and feel like you're transported somewhere else entirely.

 The Portland Mercury's Andrea Damewood wrote: Dime Store is its own thing, a great place to grab lemony eggs benedict and a Water Avenue coffee on a Sunday without a massive line.
 Sure, there's vintage milk bottles as water pitchers, "Hound Dog" blasting from the speakers, and a big-old 1950s vibe going on—but you're not going to feel like some asshat in a retro-themed chain here ...
 There's no life-changing or avant-garde cooking happening at Dime Store.
 You won't see coffee mayo and duck bologna like Vitaly Paley's crew puts out at Penny Diner.
 You won't find the greasy hash browns available at the actual old-school diners.
 But that's kind of the point.
 Dime Store is a sweet slice of nostalgia with just the right nod to current dining realities.

-In 2015, The Oregonian included the diner's "Dime Burger" as one of five "burger classics" in its list of the city's "100 best Cheap Eats".
+In 2015, The Oregonian included the diner's "Dime Burger" as one of five "burger classics" in its list of the city's 100 best "cheap eats".
 The newspaper later included The Dime Store in its list of the "top 10 Portland restaurant closings of 2015".